Dionne Price: Education and career

 and completed her Ph.D. at Emory University in 2000.
 Her dissertation, Survival Models for Heterogeneous Populations with Cure, was supervised by Amita Manatunga, and with it she became the first African-American to earn a doctorate in biostatistics at Emory.
 After finishing her doctorate, she joined the Food and Drug Administration.
 She helped establish the U.S. FDA's Complex Innovative Trial Design Pilot Meeting Program, which encouraged the use of Bayesian and other novel clinical trial designs in order to advance new and innovative trial designs in drug development.

 Recognition

 Price was the keynote speaker at StatFest 2016, a one-day conference at Howard University organized by the ASA Committee on Minorities in Statistics to encourage statistical students from underrepresented groups.

 She was elected as a Fellow of the ASA in 2018.
 She was "elected the 118th president of the American Statistical Association (ASA).
 She served a one-year term as president-elect beginning January 1, 2022; her term as president became effective January 1, 2023.
 She was elected to the 2022 class of Fellows of the American Association for the Advancement of Science (AAAS).
 Price was the first African-American president of the ASA, serving for a year from 1 January 2023."
 In 2024 Price was recipient of the American Statistical Association's Founders Award.

+In 2024, the ASA established the Dionne Price Public Lecture Series, which features groundbreaking early-career statisticians and data scientists.
+In 2025, the inaugural Dionne Price Public Lecture was delivered by Claire McKay Bowen.